 Scafoglio gives an overview on the ‘Hercules-theme’ in Dante Alighieri’s thoughts and poetry, paying special, but not exclusive, attention to The Divine Comedy.

-Dante explicitly mentions his sources in the Convivio as Ovid, Lucan and ‘other poets’, among whom Virgil must number and treats specific incidents from Hercules’ life, e.g. Hercules’ killing of the Lernean Hydra (Epistle 7), where the hero becomes a model of virtue and strength, an example to emulate, for addressee, Emperor Henry VII, with the divine origin of Hercules providing feedback on the divine origin of imperial power (as asserted by Dante in the treaty De monarchia).
+Dante explicitly mentions his sources in the Convivio as Ovid, Lucan and ‘other poets’, among whom Virgil must number, and treats specific incidents from Hercules’ life, e.g. Hercules’ killing of the Lernean hydra (Epistle 7), where the hero becomes a model of virtue and strength, an example to emulate, for addressee Emperor Henry VII of Luxembourg with the divine origin of Hercules providing feedback on the divine origin of imperial power (as asserted by Dante in the treaty De monarchia).

 Finally, Dante’s Hercules works as a trait d’union, a connecting and mediating figure, between the hero of flesh and blood of classical antiquity (sometimes already interpreted as champion of Good, e.g. in the Aeneid) and the symbol of Christ, as he will become in the late Middle Ages and Renaissance.